 There are some things she would rather read for herself than hear from someone else.

-My upcoming book The Wedding Night: Embracing Sexual Intimacy as New Bride is a great tool for personal-learning!
+My book The Wedding Night: Embracing Sexual Intimacy as New Bride is a great tool for personal-learning!

 You may gift the book, close to the wedding and then discuss any questions she may have.